-- 12.D.
-Draws and Seeding.
+- three games to 11, one game to 15, or one game to 21.
+Each format requires a two-point win margin. - 12.D.Draws and Seeding.
 A draw and seeding committee shall be appointed by the Tournament Director to rank the players and teams and set up a fair draw for each event. - 12.E.
 Notice of Matches.
 It is the responsibility of each player to check the posted schedules to determine the time and place of each match.
 If any change is made in the schedule after the initial posting, the Tournament Director or their designated representative shall notify the players of the changes.